MeowTonynoh/MeowNovowareFucker/README.md

 > 💡 **Tip**: Filter results by `.jar` and check the dates — this is how you spot if Novoware was replaced or self-destructed.

 **Execution**
-- Launches JournalTrace with elevated privileges (UAC prompt)
+- Launches JournalTrace with elevated privileges (UAC prompt via `runas`)
 - Opens a separate window for detailed output
+- The main tool waits for JournalTrace to finish before returning to the menu

 ---